MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 #### Q2.
 How long does it take for the personal dashboard to become available?

 The personal dashboard is available to MyAnalytics users as soon as they receive their [welcome email](../Use/MyA-Welcome-email.md).
-This happens up to four weeks after the MyAnalytics licenses are assigned to the participants.
-For more information, see [Assign MyAnalytics licenses to users](../setup/mya-setup-checklist.md#step-2-assign-myanalytics-licenses-to-users).
+This happens up to four weeks after licenses with the MyAnalytics service are assigned to the participants.
+For more information, see [Assign licenses with the MyAnalytics service](../setup/mya-setup-checklist.md#step-2-assign-licenses-with-MyAnalytics).

 #### Q3.
 When the dashboard is activated, does it show any historical data or does it start 'from scratch'?

 Upon activation, MyAnalytics processes historical data for 80 days before the date of activation.
 No data from before this 80-day limit is displayed in the dashboard.

 #### Q4.
-Can MyAnalytics licenses be assigned to shared mailboxes?
+Will MyAnalytics work for shared mailboxes?

-No, currently MyAnalytics licenses cannot be assigned to shared mailboxes.
+No, currently the MyAnalytics service cannot be used with shared mailboxes.

 #### Q5.
 Can data be extracted from on-premises installations of Microsoft Exchange or Skype for Business?